alicerueda/2021-EMD-DDK-Articulatory-Features/README.md

 If you use the code or method, please cite:
-1. Elsevier Computer Speech and Language (in printing)
+1. A. Rueda, J.C.
+Vasquez-Correa, J.R.
+Orozco-Arroyave, E. Noth, and S. Krishnan, "Empirical Mode Decomposition Articulation Feature Extraction on Parkinson's Diadochokinesia", Computer Speech and Language (in printing)
 2. A. Rueda and S. Krishnan, "Clustering Parkinson's and Age-related Voice Impairment Signal Features for Unsupervised Learning," Advances in Data Science and Adaptive Analysis, 2018. https://doi.org/10.1142/S2424922X18400077